MandarinPine18/async_adder/README.md

 In both courses of action, the line output is the result of the task.

 ## Credits
-In this repo, code from the makers of Python, Redis, Django, and Celery were used.
+In this repository, code from the makers of Python, Redis, Django, Django Extensions, and Celery were used.
 In addition, much of this was derived from a blog from Adam McQuistan (link: https://stackabuse.com/asynchronous-tasks-in-django-with-redis-and-celery/)

 ## License
 This project is licensed under AGPL v3, included in the file titled LICENSE.